 - Call Back: When you finally fight him to the death in The New Order, he taunts you with Hitler's opening line from Wolfenstein 3D:"Die, Allied schweinehund!"

 - If that's not enough, the mech suit he pilots in the final confrontation bears a striking resemblance to the one used by Hitler when that line was used.

 - Classic Villain: Pride and Ambition for him, with an emphasis on the former.

-- Dangerously Genre Savvy: He tries to learn from his mistakes.
+- Dangerously Genre Savvy: It's hard not to see his disdain for the various Ghostapo-ish practices of his colleagues as this, given that it usually backfires tremendously.
+On top of that, he tries to learn from his mistakes.
 In Wolfenstein, he specifically orders his doomsday weapon to be moved to the Zeppelin once he arrives, triples airfield security, kills the resistance's leader, orders large crack squads to exterminate the remaining resistance members, and uses Hans Grosse in a Thule Medallion-powered suit to guard his device, knowing you're going to get through his defenses sooner or later.

 - In the opening of the The New Order, Deathshead takes this trope up to eleven by doing the unthinkable: He beats B.J.
 Blazkowicz and wins the war.

 - Defiant to the End: In The New Order:Deathshead: I will never kneel to you!

 - Die Laughing: In The New Order.